-I travelled to Santiago Chile to a United Nations Meeting.
-The travel arrangements were made by some else.
+I travelled to Santiago, Chile to a United Nations meeting.
+The travel arrangements were made by someone else.
 I flew out of Vancouver and changed planes in Miami.
 I travelled alone.
-I arrived in Santiago early in the morning.
-I caught a taxi to my hotel.
+I arrived in Santiago early in the morning and caught a taxi to my hotel.
 The taxi driver (a man) and the hotel clerk didn't speak English.
 My room was not ready.
 The luggage storage area was not secure.
 I went out on the street and was surprised to find armed military all along every street.
 I was not sure how safe the city was.
 The cost of a taxi to and from my meetings was very expensive.
 I had to walk a long way and there were areas that did not seem that safe.
 When I was getting ready to leave I realized my passport had expired, and when I got to the airport I couldn't find my wallet.
 I thought I had dropped it in the taxi.
 It turned out that I had simply put my wallet in another pocket.
 This trip taught me several valuable lessons.
 First, always be aware of your passport expiry date.
 Second, do research on your destination.
 I probably would not have gone to Santiago if I knew it was patrolled by military 24 hours a day.
 Third, the hotel was advertised for international travellers.
 Research should have told me if there were English speakers available and showed me the size and security of the hotel.
 And finally, always make note of the taxi number and driver so you can contact them or report them.
-Women Travelling Alone With Children for Sports I travel frequently taking my children and grandchildren to hockey and lacrosse games and tournaments.
+Women Travelling Alone With Children I travel frequently taking my children and grandchildren to hockey and lacrosse games and tournaments.
 I am usually the only adult.
 In the winter I travel on remote roads.
 It is important to make sure that the car is well maintained.
 Make sure you have good winter tires.
 Ensure there is warm clothing, boots and blankets in case you get held up by an accident or road conditions.
 Arenas and parks are sometimes frequented by men who prey on women and children.
 It is important that you know the arena to ensure that you and your child/children are safe in the dressing and bathroom.
 Park near others or near the entrance and try to make sure you are not the last to leave.
 Always be aware of your surroundings.
-BESATE WOMEN SAFE ~ WORKING ALONE www.energy.energ Professions such as the hospitality industry, the legal profession, health and hospital workers, real estate agents, gas station attendants, are a few professions where the work schedule is not the typical 9 to 5 hours, or within their own community.
-It is very important for women to be well-informed of the following: Before You Travel - If you are travelling, don't broadcast your plans as even your neighbours may inadvertently aid strangers with information. - Do not use social media such as Facebook to tell your friends you are leaving town.
-You want your house operating normally: newspapers, mail delivery, lawn cut, and snow removal, drapes opened and closed daily, and so on.